Preparing for Surgery

 If you wear contact lenses, please wear your glasses the morning of your surgery or procedure.
 Bring a storage container for your glasses/contacts, dentures and partials.
 You must remove these items before going into the operating room.
 You may want to bring a pillow to help position yourself for comfort during your ride home.

-If you're admitted to the health system after your surgery or procedure, leave your overnight bag in the car.
+If you're admitted to the hospital after your surgery or procedure, leave your overnight bag in the car.
 A family member can get it for you after you've been admitted to a room.
 The University of Kansas Health System is not responsible for the loss or breakage of personal items.
 Leave money, jewelry and other valuables at home.

 Safety and comfort